New Risk Bounds for 2D Total Variation Denoising: Introduction

 This motivates us to wonder whether similar adaptivity holds in the 2D setting.
 In this paper, we investigate adaptivity to signals/matrices which are \textit{piecewise constant on $k < < N$ axis aligned rectangles}.
 Such adaptivity of the 2D TVD estimator has not been explored at all in the literature.
-Estimation of functions which are piecewise constant on axis aligned rectangles are naturally motivated by methodologies such as CART~\citet{breiman2017classification} which produce outputs of the same form.
-Recently, adaptation to piecewise constant structure on rectangles has been of interest in the Non-Parametric shape constrained function estimation literature also (see Theorem $2.3$ in~\citet{chatterjee2018matrix} and Theorems $2$ and $5$ in~\citet{han2017isotonic}).
+Estimation of functions which are piecewise constant on axis aligned rectangles are naturally motivated by methodologies such as CART (see e.g~\citet{breiman2017classification}) which produce outputs of the same form.
+Recently, adaptation to piecewise constant structure on rectangles has been of interest in the nonparametric shape constrained function estimation literature also (see Theorem $2.3$ in~\citet{chatterjee2018matrix} and Theorems $2$ and $5$ in~\citet{han2017isotonic}).
+See Section~\ref{sec:pc} where we discuss some even more recent (which appeared after we uploaded this paper) works about estimating piecewise constant functions on axis aligned rectangles.
 Here is the main question that we address in this paper.

 \textit{Q1: If the underlying $\theta^*$ is piecewise constant on at most $k < < N$ axis aligned rectangles; can the ideally tuned TVD estimator attain a faster rate of convergence than the $\tilde{O}(1/\sqrt{N})$ rate}?